České Budějovice: Geography

 České Budějovice is situated in the valley of the Vltava River, at its confluence with the Malše.
-A set of large fish ponds is located in the northwestern part of the municipal territory.
-The largest pond is Novohaklovský with an area of 47.2 ha.
-Several of the ponds lies within the Vrbenské rybníky nature reserve.
+A set of large fishponds is located in the northwestern part of the municipal territory.
+The largest pond is Novohaklovský rybník with an area of 47.2 ha.
+Several of the ponds lies within the nature reserve of Vrbenské rybníky.

 Climate

-České Budějovice has a cooler and wet inland version of a humid continental climate (Dfb) with an average annual temperature of 8.3 °C. There are four seasons, with a murky dry winter between early December and early March, a sunny and wetter spring between half of March up to half of May changing to a rainy and warm summer during late May and early September when a dry autumn lasting to late November begins.
+České Budějovice has a cooler and wet inland version of a humid continental climate (Köppen: Dfb; Trewartha: Dcbo) with an average annual temperature of 8.3 °C. There are four seasons, with a murky dry winter between early December and early March, a sunny and wetter spring between half of March up to half of May changing to a rainy and warm summer during late May and early September when a dry autumn lasting to late November begins.
 There are between 1,550 and 1,800 hours of sunshine in most years.
+The extreme temperature throughout the year ranged from c. -40 C on 11 February 1929 to 37.8 C on 27 July 1983.

 History

+13th–18th centuries

 The first written mention of Budějovice is from 1251, when it was only a village.
-The royal city was founded on its site in 1265 by King Ottokar II of Bohemia in 1265.
+The royal city was founded on its site by King Ottokar II in 1265.
 The siting and planning of the city was carried out by the king's knight Hirzo.
+The city was fortified and had three gates.
+It immediately became the political and economic capital of south Bohemia.
+The city quickly became rich thanks to the development of trade and crafts and thanks to silver mining in the nearby area.
 The German-speaking settlers were coming from the Bohemian Forest and Upper Austria.
-The royal city was created as a platform of the king's power in South Bohemia and to counterbalance the powerful noble House of Rosenberg, which became extinct in 1611.

-In 1341 King John of Bohemia allowed Jewish families to reside within the city walls, and the first synagogue was built in 1380; however several pogroms occurred in the late 15th and early 16th century.
-Since the Hussite Wars, the city was traditionally a bulwark of the Catholic Church during the long-lasting religious conflicts in the Kingdom of Bohemia.
-A part of the Habsburg monarchy from 1526, Budejovice remained a loyal supporter of Emperor Ferdinand II in the Thirty Years' War.
-Budějovice underwent a short occupation by Prussia during the Silesian Wars, and the war between the Habsburgs and the French army in 1742.
+In 1341, King John of Bohemia allowed Jewish families to reside within the city walls.
+The first synagogue was built in 1380.
+At the turn of the 15th and 16th centuries, the Jewish community had about 100 inhabitants.
+In 1505–1506, a pogrom occurred and the Jews were expelled from the city.
+During the 16th century, the number of German craftsmen in the city increased.
+In the 18th century, Germans became the majority.

-In 1762 the Piarists established a gymnasium here and Emperor Joseph II founded the diocese in 1785.
-In 1847, the production of Koh-i-Noor Hardtmuth pencils was relocated from Vienna to Budějovice.
+The city's fortifications were able to resist the Hussites during the Hussite Wars, but the city's development was disrupted by the Thirty Years' War and an extensive fire in 1641, during which two-thirds of the city was destroyed.
+Reconstructions in the Baroque style, which took place in the following decades, changed the architectural character of the city.
+In 1785, Pope Pius VI founded the Diocese of České Budějovice and the Church of Saint Nicholas was promoted to a cathedral.